First-passage time of a Brownian motion: two unexpected journeys: Conditioning with respect to the first-passage time, a brief remainder

 while for negative drift $\mu<0$, the particle can escape toward $(-\infty)$ without touching the absorbing boundary $a$ with the finite probability $S_{\mu}(\infty)= 1- e^{-2 \vert \mu \vert a } $.
 Now, we want to impose a new probability distribution for the first-passage time.
-From~\cite{ref_Monthus-Mazzolo} we know that when the time horizon is infinite $T=+\infty$, the conditioning consists in imposing the new probability distribution with density $\gamma^*(t)$ of the absorption time $T_a \in [0,+\infty[$, whose normalization $[1- S^*(\infty )]$ determines the conditioned probability $S^*(\infty ) \in [0,1]$ of the forever-survival.
-Thus, there are two conditions, and the effective Langevin equation of the conditioned process $X^*(t)$ is described by the following SDE:\footnote{In the physics literature that kind of SDE are often referred as effective Langevin equation~\cite{ref_Majumdar_Orland} while in the world of mathematics it is called conditioned stochastic differential equation~\cite{ref_Baudoin}.}
+From~\cite{ref_Monthus-Mazzolo} we know that when the time horizon, i.e. the time when the survival is imposed, is infinite $T=+\infty$, the conditioning consists in imposing the new probability distribution with density $\gamma^*(t)$ of the absorption time $T_a \in [0,+\infty[$, whose normalization $[1- S^*(\infty )]$ determines the conditioned probability $S^*(\infty ) \in [0,1]$ of the forever-survival probability.
+Thus, there are two linked conditions, the first concerning the probability distribution of the absorption time and the second the survival probability.
+The conditioned stochastic differential equation~\cite{ref_Baudoin} for the conditioned process $X^*(t)$ is described by the following SDE:

 where the conditioned drift $\mu^*(x,t)$ is given by

 with the function